Should I Get an MBA-Psychology Dual Degree?

 Because an MBA/psychology dual degree blends disciplines, the program may hold accreditation through one or more field-specific organizations.

-The American Psychology Association serves as the accrediting body for psychology degrees, while business programs may be accredited by one of three agencies: the Association to Advance Collegiate Schools of Business, the Accreditation Council for Business Schools and Programs, and the International Accreditation Council for Business Education.
+The American Psychology Association serves as the accrediting body for doctoral psychology degrees, while business programs may be accredited by one of three agencies: the Association to Advance Collegiate Schools of Business, the Accreditation Council for Business Schools and Programs, and the International Accreditation Council for Business Education.

-Designed for those interested in both psychology and business, an MBA/psychology program includes roughly the same number of classes as the two individual programs.
+Designed for those interested in both psychology and business, an MBA/psychology program includes about the same number of classes as the two individual programs.
 Students complete core coursework in both disciplines in anticipation of advanced courses and electives.
 Programs also include a thesis requirement, an internship or practicum, or both.

 Degree and Concentration Options